molab-itp/content-2025-09/weeks/09_multi.md

   - Option 1:

     - setup a firebase project and build one of the firebase tutorial apps
-    - use our class repo to get the correct version of SDK for current OS
+    - use our class repo to get the appropriate Firebase SDK version for the tutorial
       - FireCards
         - https://github.com/molab-itp/09-FireCards
       - MakeItSo